GR

 Must Try!

-Traditional Horiatiki salad with fresh tomatoes, cucumbers, bell peppers, onions, olives, and a substantial piece of feta cheese.
+Authentic Horiatiki salad with sun-ripened tomatoes, cucumbers, bell peppers, onions, Kalamata olives, and a substantial slab of feta cheese drizzled with extra virgin olive oil.
+The cornerstone of the Mediterranean diet.

 Allergens: